vonwao/entire/docs/modules.md

 	3. and one or all of the component fields, paths to the component file.
 		* styles
 		* scripts
-		* router
+		* backend
-6. Along with the required fields the package.json file can have
+6. Along with the required fields the package.json file can have an "extends" array.
+This clues entire into which other `entire_modules` are required for this `entire_module` to run right.
-	1. a "dependencies" array
-	2. an "active" boolean.
-If this is not provided it will be presumed TRUE.